home-assistant/companion.home-assistant/docs/wear-os/wear-os.md

 * `script`
 * `switch`

+# Tiles

+The shortcuts tile shows up to 7 shortcuts, which can be chosen from the settings section in the Wear OS app.

+# Beta

 You can sign up for the beta [here](https://play.google.com/apps/testing/io.homeassistant.companion.android).
 Once installed you will be directed to adding your server and logging in.

 Keep an eye out on this page as the application is enhanced with new features!